maailma/kansa/README.md

 ### Installation & Configuration

-To get a dev environment up and running, first clone this repo.
+To get a dev environment up and running, first clone this repo with `git clone --recursive`, or run `git submodule update --init` after cloning.
 The database and server are set up to be run using [docker-compose](https://docs.docker.com/compose/); for the Kansa importer & admin tools you'll need a recent-ish version of node.

 The particular places that may need manual adjustment are: